3 Days Playing Mermaids in Mallorca

 A woman in a pink skirt and white top twirling with joy at the Mallorca marina, with yachts and palm trees in the background.

-As a small island operation, the Palma de Mallorca Airport (PMI) is located a quick taxi ride away from the capital’s urban core.
-This 10 to 15 minute ride will cost you around €25, or if you’re looking to travel to Mallorca, Spain more frugally there’s a bus that services the airport.
-Catch the A1 line from the Aeroport - Sortides stop and ride for 14 minutes over 3 stops until you arrive at the 456-Alexandre Rosselló - Àrea d'intercanvi Sindicat stop servicing the city center.
-This line runs every 15 minutes and costs ~$6, so you shouldn’t have to wait too long for your carriage to whisk you away.
-After a long travel day from the United States to Zurich and then to Mallorca, we opted for the more efficient route and simply hopped in a taxi to our Airbnb.
+TAXI: As a small island operation, the Palma de Mallorca Airport (PMI) is located a quick taxi ride away from the capital’s urban core.
+This 10-15 minute ride will cost you around €25.
+After a long travel day from the United States to Zurich and then to Mallorca, we opted for this more efficient route and simply hopped in a taxi to our Airbnb.
 When it’s time to return to the airport for your flight home, you can conveniently schedule a taxi pick-up by calling any of the operator phone numbers pasted on the exterior of taxis driving around the city!

-If you’ve decided to rent a car to explore hidden gems around the island, all of the major rental companies have booths inside the airport as well!
+DRIVE: If you’ve decided to rent a car to explore hidden gems around the island, all of the major rental companies have booths inside the airport as well!

 Where to Stay in Mallorca on a Budget?